apache/flink-kubernetes-operator/examples/flink-python-example/README.md

 **Step 2**: Build docker image

-Check this [doc](https://nightlies.apache.org/flink/flink-docs-master/docs/deployment/resource-providers/standalone/docker/#using-flink-python-on-docker) for more details about building Pyflink image.
-Note, Pyflink 1.15.3 is only supported on x86 arch.
+Check this [doc](https://nightlies.apache.org/flink/flink-docs-master/docs/deployment/resource-providers/standalone/docker/#using-flink-python-on-docker) for more details about building a PyFlink image.
+The included Dockerfile is based on `flink:2.2` and installs PyFlink 2.2.0 (which supports Python 3.9, 3.10, 3.11 and 3.12).

+Note: PyFlink's `pemja` dependency only ships pre-built Linux wheels for `x86_64`.
+On other architectures (e.g. Apple Silicon) the build falls back to compiling from source, which fails because `flink:2.2` ships a JRE-only image.
+Build for `linux/amd64` explicitly in that case (`docker build --platform linux/amd64 ...`).

 ```bash
 # Uncomment when building for local minikube env:
 # eval $(minikube docker-env)